allen-garvey/dithermark/docs/building.md

 ## Building on Windows

 This project uses `make` for building and generally makes assumptions that file paths follow POSIX conventions, and as such will not likely build on Windows as is.
-Therefore it is recommended that Windows users use either the Windows Subsystem for Linux when following this guide, or use Docker and follow the Docker directions.
-That being said, both webpack and PHP are cross-platform and the `make` commands only consist of: creating directories, running PHP cli and saving the output to a file, running webpack, and deleting files, so it should be technically possible to translate the `makefile` to an equivalent Windows version if you are so inclined.
+Therefore it is recommended that Windows users use the Windows Subsystem for Linux when following this guide.

 ## Dependencies for building